How SurveyCTO identifies records internally

 See this method illustrated in this sample form.
 Please read the following and test the sample form.
 Either save a copy of the sample form in your Google Drive or download as an Excel workbook.

-If you wanted to incorporate another layer of precaution, SurveyCTO's advanced publishing with server datasets feature (available on our Professional Premium plan) offers a good but limited approach.
+If you wanted to incorporate another layer of precaution, SurveyCTO's advanced publishing with server datasets feature offers a good but limited approach.
 Server datasets are intermediary table repositories for data which sit on the server.
 Forms can publish data into server datasets and forms can pre-load data from server datasets, just like you would from an attached CSV file.

 So, the thing to do would be to publish your study IDs to a server dataset.
 At the same time, the form will be setup to pre-load data from this same server dataset.
 Imagine that the study ID is a 4 digit numeric value, recorded in a text field with the "numbers" appearance.
 This same field has a constraint like this: